MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! bug Sending a CodeBlockEvent with an Asset parameter to scripts with 'local' execution mode will throw a silent error.
     If you do try to send an Asset in a CodeBlockEvent from a script executing on the [server](#clients-devices-and-the-server) to one executing on a [player device](#clients-devices-and-the-server), the server script execution will be silently killed at the point where you try to send the event.
 Recall that unless you are communicating with Codeblock scripts, the **advice is to never use custom CodeBlockEvents**.
 Use [LocalEvents](#local-events) and [NetworkEvents](#network-events) for all your event sending and receiving.

-!!! danger Typescript CodeBlockEvent subscription to Entities with attached Codeblock scripts can block events
+!!! danger A TypeScript connecting to an entity with an attached Codeblock script can lead to issues.
-    <mark>TODO</mark> clarify
+    Some times TypeScript and Codeblock scripts will "fight each other" when both listening to events from the same entity.
+It is a subtle bug that doesn't appear in all cases.
+However we recommend: **do not have TypeScript and Codeblock scripts listen to events from the same entity**.

-    If you have a CodeBlock script attached to an Entity and that is listening to that Entity for a CodeBlockEvent, and you also have a typescript script attached elsewhere but that is also listening to that same Entity for the same CodeBlockEvent, neither script will receive the event.
+    Example: Imagine a [trigger](#trigger-gizmo) that has a Codeblock script attached to it that listens to [trigger enter](#trigger-entry-and-exit) on `self` (Codeblock's version of `this.entity`).
+If you then have a TypeScript script also connect to the [trigger enter](#trigger-entry-and-exit) event then it turns out that neither script will receive trigger events for that trigger.

 ### Network Events